dex-nonix/4Real/MASTER/REQUIRED/FRONTEND/chat_components.md

 2) `useChatInstance(instanceId, persistKey)` inside the widget loads personas and sessions.
 If `initialSessionId` provided and not open, it opens that session tab and loads messages.
 3) Left panel shows PersonaSelector and SessionList.
 Selecting a session opens/activates its tab.
 Creating a new session calls POST `/api/chat/sessions`.
 4) Center shows header, tabs, messages, and composer.
    - Sending a message calls POST `/api/chat/sessions/{id}/send`.
-The store adds the user message optimistically and then appends the assistant response.
+The instance hook adds the user message optimistically and then appends the assistant response. — IMPLEMENTED
-   - Retry calls POST `/api/chat/sessions/{id}/retry`.
+   - Retry calls POST `/api/chat/sessions/{id}/retry`. — IMPLEMENTED
 5) Right panel shows ToolList (`/api/chat/personas/{persona_id}/tools`) and MCPStatus (`/api/chat/mcp/servers/status`).
 6) Tabs persist per instance across reloads: `openTabs`, `activeTabId`, and drafts are stored in localStorage under the widget’s `persistKey`.
-Closing a tab does not delete the session.
+Closing a tab does not delete the session. — IMPLEMENTED (draft UI binding PENDING)

 ---